dotsmesh/dotsmesh-web-app/README.md

 Take a look at a live profile at [dotsmesh.com#ivo](https://dotsmesh.com#ivo)

+## Try it yourself

+Just found out about Dots Mesh?
+Do you know that you can join the platform with a **free private profile** that lives on your device?
+Get started at [dotsmesh.com](https://dotsmesh.com/).

 ## How to install

 [The Dots Mesh installer](https://about.dotsmesh.com/self-host/) is the recommended way to create your own host and join the platform.
 It will guide you through all the requirements and will install everything needed.
 There is an auto-update option, so you'll always use the latest stable version of the software.